 Timely and again, tea experts say that Assam tea could also be offered without milk or sweeteners.
 However, many people add both.
 If you want to prepare Assam tea with milk, add either milk or milk powder with cane sugar for sweetness.

-Numerous researches are going on to know the underlying benefits of Assam tea, and this is not the end!
+Numerous researchers are going on to know the underlying benefits of Assam tea, and this is not the end!
 The evolution of Assam tea has taught us that everything has a history before creating history.

 Just the understanding of Assam tea benefits is not enough but learning the background of its existence becomes essential to get connected to its evolution.